yext/chat-core/docs/chat-core.chatcore.md

 ## ChatCore class

-The entrypoint to the chat-core library.
+The primary class for the chat-core library.
 Provides methods for interacting with Chat API.

 **Signature:**